uncms-dev/uncms/docs/html-editor.md

 There may be circumstances in which you want to use the HTML editing widget, but not use `HtmlField` on your model.
 In this unusual case, use `cms.fields.HtmlWidget` in your form class.

+If you wish to add extra capabilities or options to your editor, you will want to look at the `WYSIWYG_OPTIONS` [configuration option](configuration.md).